 Chicken Cacciatore Recipe

 Chicken Cacciatore Recipe is a Tuscan rustic-style stew that cooks the chicken in a skillet with a rich, flavorful sauce.
-A comforting dish, chicken cacciatore is often served over polenta or risotto.
-It is so good – you’ll fall in love with this classic Tuscan-Style Chicken Cacciatore recipe.
+A comforting dish, this chicken cacciatore is often served over polenta or risotto, and it is divine!

 What is Chicken Cacciatore?

-This dish is known to be a “hunter’s-style” stew, where the hunters took their “game” like rabbit or duck, and cooked them outdoors in a skillet using fresh herbs, and vegetables.
+• Chicken Cacciatore is a dish originated in Tuscany, Italy, and cacciatore in Italian means “hunter.”
+The hunters took their “game” like rabbit or duck, and cooked them outdoors in a skillet using fresh herbs, and vegetables.

-The recipe will take about 1 hour to make it.
-Perfect for a rainy day, or on a chilly night.
+This recipe will take about 1 hour to make it.

 Building Flavors with Ingredients Needed for Chicken Cacciatore Recipe…